 In consideration for the acquisition, the Company will issue 4,000,000 shares of its common stock to the sole shareholder of DTC and certain of its note holders.
 Additionally, DTC will be able to earn certain additional Company preferred shares, Series "B" Convertible ("Series "B" Shares"), upon attaining certain milestone gross sales.
-The closing of the acquisition was scheduled on or before November 30, 2015 but has been extended (see Note 12).
+The closing of the acquisition was scheduled on or before November 30, 2015 and was subsequently extended to December 31, 2015.
+However, the closing has been extended pending the completion of DTC's audited financial statements.
 Following the closing, Canyon Gold will use its reasonable best efforts to effectuate a spin-off of its present subsidiary, Long Canyon Gold Resources Corp., on terms to be determined.